kalina559/MonitoringCPR/README.md

 Components
 -------------
-- Visual studio C++ solution consisting of 2 projects:
-  - CameraCalibration allowing user to calibrate single cameras, and perform stereo calibration and rectification.
-It builds into .exe file.
-  - MonitoringCPR containing functions allowing to pass marker coordinates to Unity's C# scripts.
-Builds into .dll file located in Unity3D project's Assets folder.
+- Visual studio C++ project that uses OpenCV to analyse frames from 2 PS3Eye cameras.
+It builds into a .dll file located in Unity3D project's Assets folder.
-- Unity3D project
+- Unity3D project that allows user to:
+  - Take photos that can be used later for calibration.
+User gets instant feedback whether the calibration grid is detected on the images.
+  - Manually check the validity of pairs of calibration frames and delete them if e.g. detected grid doesn't reflect reality.
+  - Perform stereo calibration of the cameras.
+Estimated time of the calibration is calculated beforehand and user is shown how much time is left throughout the process.
+  - Check the validity of the calibration by putting two markers in front of the camera.
+The app calculates the distance between the markers and the user can compare the values.
+  - Monitor the parameters of chest compressions during CPR.

 Prerequisites
 -------------